subzeroid/instagrapi/docs/usage-guide/challenge_resolver.md

 * Current `master` raises a clearer `ChallengeRequired` for `/auth_platform/?apc=...` flows.
 That path is not yet supported automatically and still requires manual verification.
 * For long-running automation, persist client settings around challenge handling so you can retry without rebuilding the entire device/session state.

+## Selfie and manual review challenges

+`ChallengeSelfieCaptcha` and selfie/manual-review style flows are account review decisions by Instagram. `instagrapi` does not provide a generic bypass for these challenges.
+When they appear repeatedly during signup or login, stop the automated flow, keep the same account/device/proxy context, and resolve the account manually in the official app if possible.

+For bug reports, include sanitized `client.last_json`, the exception class, and the flow that triggered it.
+Do not share cookies, session IDs, phone numbers, email addresses, passwords, or verification codes.

 For example, you can get the code through the IMAP of Gmail:

 ``` python